 In picture: Sanjay Dutt, Salman Khan, Prem Chopra; Bobby Deol and Rani Mukerji (seated).

 Talking about stardom, Salman Khan had said in an interview with mid-day, "To reach the top, you need to have certain qualities.
 Aamir is fantastic at his work.
 Look at how he pulled off an action film, Ghajini.
-Shah Rukh has the amazing romantic intensity.
+Shah Rukh has amazing romantic intensity.
 Amitabh Bachchan is the most professional, most hardworking man even now.
-Akshay Kumar has tremendous, horse-like focus.
+Akshay Kumar has a tremendous, horse-like focus.
 Ajay has got his own charm, his own audience.
-For middle and lower-middle-class audiences, the only entertainment is cinema.
+For middle and lower-middle-class audiences, the only entertainment is the cinema.
 Going to the movies is like a picnic.
 If we can't entertain them, give them value for their money."

 In picture: Salman Khan and Sanjay Dutt at an event.
 The duo has appeared together in 'Saajan', 'Chal Mere Bhai' and many other Bollywood films.

 In the late 90s, Salman Khan gave a mixture of commercially flop, but critically lauded vs commercially hit but critically panned films such as Khamoshi: The Musical, Judwaa, Auzar, Pyaar Kiya To Darna Kya, Jab Pyaar Kisise Hota Hai, Hum Saath-Saath Hain: We Stand United, Biwi No.1 and Hum Dil De Chuke Sanam.